Just 30 minutes’ drive away from Taiping in Semanggol, Perak is the family-friendly Bukit Merah Laketown Resort!

 Originally part of a huge Lake Town project that was never completed:

-Bukit Merah Laketown resort is in front of a huge lake (Lake Bukit Merah) where you can take a boat across to the Bukit Merah Orang Utan Island Foundation.
+Bukit Merah Laketown Resort is in front of a huge lake (Lake Bukit Merah) where you can take a boat across to the Bukit Merah Orang Utan Island Foundation.

 Table of contents: